xwmx/swiftly/Readme.markdown

     $HOME/.swiftly/cache/executable_filenename/last_modified_timestamp/executable_filenename

+The `swiftly` executable can also be used in place of the `swift` program and should behave the same in most cases, eg, when running `swiftly` with no arguments, the Swift REPL will launch.

 ## Installation

 Simply add the `swiftly` executable to your `$PATH` and use it in place of the `swift` command when running swift scripts.
+To use as a wrapper for the existing `swift` executable, copy the script to a location in your `$PATH` that supercedes that of the existing `swift` executable.

 Swiftly is intended to be primarily called via a shebang.
 To do so, replace the swift sheband with: